sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 If he could have let out a breath of relief...

-Instead, he gestured the kid to follow him out into the open, and pointed out the other human who was still impaled, still breathing (barely, Sans noticed). "what about him then, kid?"
+Instead, he gestured the kid to follow him out into the open, and pointed out the other human who was still impaled, still breathing (barely, Sans noticed). "what about them then, kid?"

 The kid cringed at the display of the clearly dying person, but her eyes turned back to him.
 "Is this the one that killed-"

 "yeah," Sans cut her off. "...yeah, he did. but he's human, right? that's all that matters?"

 She shook her head immediately.
 "First off, I'm pretty much an alien, not human.
-Second, if he's a killer, I don't care what he is, he can burn in hell."
+Second, if they're a killer, I don't care what they are, he can burn in hell."

 This kid's immediate damning of Frisk was surprising to Sans, but it brought with it a certain amount of relief, a lightening of the weight he was carrying. *This one seemed okay.
 He could relax.*